ktopcuoglu/gitlab-dbt-analytics/extract/postgres_pipeline/README.md

 Tests are run in CI using `pytest`. `Snowflake` access and `postgres` access are both required, as they rely on the actual data sources for end-to-end testing.

+> **Note:** For more details on how to make standardization in Python coding, refer to [GitLab Python Guide](https://about.gitlab.com/handbook/business-technology/data-team/platform/python-guide/).